-In order to be voted, the completed form of proxy must be received by the Company's registrar and transfer agent, Computershare Trust Company of Canada (the "Transfer Agent"), at its offices located at 9th Floor, 100 University Avenue, Toronto, Ontario M5J 2Y1, or by the Company at the address set forth above, by mail or fax, at least 48 hours (excluding Saturdays, Sundays and holidays recognized in the Province of British Columbia) prior to the scheduled time of the Meeting, or any adjournment or postponement thereof.
+In order to be voted, the completed form of proxy must be received by the Company's registrar and transfer agent, Computershare Trust Company of Canada (the "Transfer Agent"), at its offices located at 9th Floor, 100 University Avenue, Toronto, Ontario M5J 2Y1, or by the Company at the address set forth above, by mail or fax, by 10:00 a.m.
+(Pacific time) on Friday, May 11, 2012.